Services

 - Referral to an NHS Right to Choose ADHD service provider that offers assessment only.

-Only a GP can refer you to a Right to Choose provider but referrals into the Gloucestershire NHS autism and ADHD assessment service can come from any professional who knows your child well, this is often professionals within their education setting.
+Only a GP can refer you to a Right to Choose provider but referrals into the Gloucestershire NHS autism and ADHD assessment service can come from any professional who knows your child well, his is often professionals within their education setting.

-Following your child or young person’s assessment if your child receives an ADHD diagnosis and requires medication the specialist service might seek a “shared care arrangement” with your GP.
+Following an assessment, if your child receives an ADHD diagnosis and requires medication the specialist service might seek a “shared care arrangement” with your GP.
 A shared care arrangement means that clinical responsibility for the child or young person’s care is shared between the GP and the hospital or specialist service (such as the NHS Gloucestershire ADHD service).
 It is recommended that you talk with your GP before making your choice as their agreement for a shared care arrangement will depend on who completed the assessment.
 There are currently no children’s NHS Right to Choose providers who offer on going care and therefore referrals made are for assessment only.
 This means if your child or young person requires medication following an NHS Right to Choose assessment, the GP will be unable to agree to a shared care arrangement.

 If you have accessed a right to choose ADHD assessment and would like the NHS Gloucestershire service to consider prescribing medication, you will have to wait to reach the top of their waiting list before being offered this.
 Your child / young person’s referral date to the NHS Gloucestershire service will be considered as the date your GP referred you to the right to choose provider.